admindojo/CTFd/CTFd/plugins/admindojo-about/pages/about.md

 <h3 class="lead">hosting</h3>

-admindōjō uses microsoft azure to host the website.
-This means that microsoft sees your IP when visiting admindojo.org. ([see [gdprtracker.io]](https://gdprtracker.io/compliance/microsoft-azure/) for more information)
+admindōjō uses microsoft azure to host this website.
+This means that microsoft sees your IP when visiting admindojo.org. (see [gdprtracker.io](https://gdprtracker.io/compliance/microsoft-azure/) for more information)